Clarksville Community School Corporation: Schools

 CCSC formerly operated George Rogers Clark Elementary School, but closed the school in 2010 as a cost-saving measure.
 To handle the increased population at Clarksville Elementary, fifth grade students were moved to the middle school.
 The former GRC complex has been sold to a church group.

 Three other schools, located within the Clarksville town limits, are not operated by CCSC.
 Parkwood Elementary School is operated by Greater Clark County Schools.
 St. Anthony School and Our Lady of Providence Junior-Senior High School are both parochial, co-educational schools operated by the Roman Catholic Archdiocese of Indianapolis.

 2012–2013 statistics

 For the 2012–2013 school year, the graduation rate was 98.7%, well above the state average.
 89.7% of graduates went on to pursue a college degree, again above the state average.
 67.2% of students received free or reduced lunch, also above the state average.

 Athletics

-Clarksville Middle School is known as the Chargers; Clarksville high School's sports teams are the Generals.
+Clarksville Middle School and Clarksville high School's sports teams are the Generals.
 CHS is a part of IHSAA Class 2A, and is a member of the Mid-Southern Conference; they have won the 2013–2014 Class 2A Southridge Regional Championship, and the 2012–2013 Class 2A Crawford County Sectional.